Lani Price: Storylines

-In the New Year, Lani makes her way back to Salem and enlist JJ's help to bring down Gabi.
+In the New Year, Lani makes her way back to Salem and enlists JJ's help to bring down Gabi.
 Her plan is complicated by the news of Eli and Gabi's impending nuptials.
 Lani crashes the wedding and exposes Gabi.
-A spiteful Gabi goes through with her plan not knowing that Lani, with JJ's help, have already disabled Gabi's control over Julie's pacemaker.
+A spiteful Gabi goes through with her plan not knowing that Lani and JJ have already disabled Gabi's control over Julie's pacemaker.
 Though Lani explains everything to Eli, and they kiss, he isn't ready to reconcile.
 However, they reunite very soon after.
 In May 2020, Lani helps Kristen escape the police station when she is arrested for stabbing Victor Kiriakis (John Aniston).
 A furious Eli begrudgingly keeps quiet.
 Soon, they become engaged and while they look for a wedding, Lani realizes she is pregnant.
 Though Eli is happy, Lani is fearful of losing another baby.
 However, they agree to move forward with the pregnancy.
 On the morning of her wedding, Lani gets a visit from a fugitive Kristen.
 Kristen helps Lani dress for the wedding before she skips town again.
 The ceremony is first interrupted when Tamara collapses but she insist they go forward anyway.
 To make matters worse, Gabi interrupts the ceremony, for nothing more than to spite the couple.
 Once Gabi is gone, Vivian (Louise Sorel) crashes the wedding threatening to shoot Lani to avenge Stefan.
 Rafe arrives in time to arrest Vivian and reveal that Stefan may be alive.
 Though Lani is afraid the day is ruined, with support from Eli and their loved ones, Lani happily marries Eli.
-A month later, the newly weds learn they're having twins.
-Later, Lani is furious when Eli goes behind her back and arrest Kristen using information she shared in confidence.
+A month later, the newlyweds learn they're having twins.
+Later, Lani is furious when Eli goes behind her back and arrests Kristen using information she shared in confidence.
 Lani, along with Kristen's boyfriend Brady Black (Eric Martsolf) are shocked when Kristen turns herself and confesses despite Lani's successful appeal to district attorney Melinda Trask (Tina Huang).
 Later Lani is suspicious when Eli and Abe claim they are secretly planning her baby shower.
 She records them with her phone and realizes they are keeping a bigger secret from her that involves Brady.
 Lani confronts Brady who reluctantly admits that Eli forced Kristen to confess after he recorded her confession.
 An irate Lani confronts Eli and kicks him out of their home.
 On Christmas Eve, Lani reconciles with Eli thanks to Julie and her husband Doug's (Bill Hayes) meddling.
-Lani goes into labor during the Horton Christmas party and she gives birth to twins Jules, and Carver on Christmas Day.
+Lani goes into labor during the Horton Christmas party and she gives birth to twins Jules and Carver on Christmas Day.